grosser/parallel/README.markdown

-Rake tasks to run tests or specs in parallel, to use multiple CPUs and speedup test runtime.
+Rake tasks to run tests, cucmber features or specs in parallel, to use multiple CPUs and speedup test runtime.
 [more documentation and great illustrations](http://giantrobots.thoughtbot.com/2009/7/24/make-your-test-suite-uncomfortably-fast)

 Setup